Atoms meet symbols: Atoms meet symbols: A new -module

-\begin{remark} The isomorphism class of a $\overline\Q$-linear representation of $G\times\mathsf{MT}$ does not distinguish some elements of $\mathsf{HAtoms}^{\Z/p}_{\dim \leq 1}$ which we expect to be different.
+\begin{remark} The isomorphism class of a $\overline\Q$-linear representation of $G\times\mathsf{Hod}$ does not distinguish some elements of $\mathsf{HAtoms}^{\Z/p}_{\dim \leq 1}$ which we expect to be different.
 For example, if $X$ is an elliptic curve, then we can not distinguish by this invariant the trivial $\Z/p$-action, and the one by shifts by $p$-torsion points.
 Similarly, even in the case of the trivial action, we can not distinguish two isogenous elliptic curves, or more generally, two curves with isogenous Jacobians.
-However, the proposed enhancement in Section \ref{sec:CR} does indeed lead to full distinction. \end{remark}
+However, the proposed enhancement in Section \ref{sec:CR} does indeed differentiate between such atoms. \end{remark}

 Now we are ready to give the definition of \(\mathcal{B}_3(\mathbb{Z}/p)^{\mathrm{comb}}\), which is quite heavy, and it is not used explicitly in the rest of the paper.
 The role of this definition is to provide a template that can be extended to other situations, e.g., including further geometric information related to the fixed loci, global cohomology of varieties with $\Z/p$-actions, e.g., of the type considered in Section \ref{sec:geometric}.